ichoukou/OuyeXie.github.io/Languages/Grammar.md

     - leave Beijing for Sydney
     - on arrival in the boarding lunge at Kingsford Smith Airport
     - (nothing here) the following day
+    - entitle ... to ...
+        - Your years of service entitle you to a pension.
+        - be entitled to (或 to do)something
+    - resolution of ...

 # article

  - [英语冠词用法归纳总结](http://wenku.baidu.com/link?url=pl5I3Z1cFyXm6VwLPHz7yz3jChPfsDkwAyCPKXuQ5wI-SSAE840TjOh8KAKnfnq5TdPMr1zuRy7rbjFhJiPpa9d6djp074I_2ZIpFhTO99q)